 They examined me.
 The urologist came.
 I knew he was thinking "catheter".
 I told him it would go away, I hoped!, like it did last week.
 I didn't have any problem starting.
 (That was not completely true.)
 I answered all his questions and repeated my story from the beginning like a suspect in a police procedural.
 My answers were a little confused.
 (That can happen if you get dehydrated, and they hadn't let me drink anything all day.)
 Some mix up about samples.
 So an orderly brings a jug to use next time.
 Meanwhile lie there for a while.
 9 pm, and at last, the urine comes clear and I'm free.

 They sent me on my way with a prescription for antibiotics and under strict instructions not to miss my appointment the next week, when they are going to send in a camera crew on a remake of Fantastic Journey.

 Skip forward to the appointment the next week.

-There was a remarkable and lovely person there who was giving hell to the boss about the mix-up there had been with people's appointments that day.
+There was a remarkable and lovely person there who was giving hell to the boss about some mix-up there had been with people's appointments that day.
 One old lady who was very self-possessed and dignified wanted to know why she had been called in if they couldn't see her today.
 Our marvellous person, whom I shall call Marilyn (because that was her name), was trying to do everything she could to get this woman seen and sort out the problems, all the time being absolutely calm and simpatico.
 It couldn't be done and she was rescheduled for middle of March, but Marilyn was so effective in apologising and comforting this rather stern woman, that the old woman asked her name and they hugged and called each other darling.
 They went away down the corridor arm in arm.